cesalazar/berlinblockchainweek/events/zero-knowledge-summit/README.md

   -
     'Join us in Berlin on Sept 5th for the Zero Knowledge Summit - ZK0x02.'
   -
-    This event will be focusing on zero knowledge topics, latest zk-snark applications and privacy.
-This one-day event is a “no-pitch” event, and will only feature topic oriented talks and workshops.
+    This event will focus on zero knowledge topics, latest zkSNARK applications and privacy.
+This one-day event is a “no- pitch” event, and will only feature topic oriented talks and workshops.
 Attendees will consist primarily of privacy  researchers, practitioners, influencers, and developers working on zero knowledge topics.
 If you fall into these categories, please follow the links to the application form here: <http://www.zeroknowledge.fm/summit>
-  -

     Unfortunately space is very limited, and so we encourage you apply early.
     It is hosted by the ZeroKnowledge Podcast - <zeroknowledge.fm>

 # The date should be in the format year-month-day (ISO 8601).